Outdoor Recreational Grants

 The Land and Water Conservation Fund (LWCF) program was established to stimulate a nationwide action program to assist in preserving, developing, and assuring to all citizens of the United States, of present and future generations, such quality and quantity of outdoor recreation resources as may be available.
 The program provides matching grants to States, and through the States to local units of government, for the acquisition and development of public outdoor recreation sites and facilities.
 Funding for the program is provided largely from Outer Continental Shelf mineral receipts, with additional income from the Motorboat Fuels Tax, recreation user fees, and through the sales of federal surplus property.
 Federal LWCF obligations have been matched by state and local contributions, for a total recreation investment of over $6 billion dollars.

-If you have any questions, please contact the Outdoor Recreation Grants Division at (601) 432-2225 or email firstname.lastname@example.org.
+If you have any questions, please contact the Outdoor Recreational Grants Division at (601) 432-2227 or email email@example.com.